shuaianuoe/guarded-counterfactual/README.md

 # Guarded-counterfactual

-This is the code repository for guarded counterfactual (Paper ID: SIGMOD-709).
+This is the code repository for "Counterfactual Explanation at Will, with Zero Privacy Leakage".

 The codes are build upon Carla, which is a popular python library to benchmark counterfactual explanations.